openstack/tacker/doc/source/user/mgmt_driver_deploy_k8s_and_cnf_with_helm.rst

 Package).

-By following this procedures below, users can install and configure Helm environment in the Master Nodes of Kubernetes Cluster deployed by using Mgmt Driver, and users can deploy CNF by using Helm chart to the deployed Kubernetes Cluster.
+By following this procedures below, users can install and configure Helm environment in the Master Nodes of Kubernetes Cluster deployed by Mgmt Driver, and users can deploy CNF by Helm chart to the deployed Kubernetes Cluster.

 .. note:: This page focuses on changes from the original documentation.
 If
           there are no changes, follow the original procedures.